afrohner/afrohner/README.md

 ## Hi there, thank you for visiting

-- 🔭 I’m currently working on Predictive Analytics and Time-Series analysis
+- 🔭 I currently have a repository that showcases my skills in Time-Series analysis and Data Analysis on large datasets
-- 🌱 I’m currently learning more about financial markets and computer programming
+- 🌱 I’m currently applying these skills towards data found in financial markets and the macroeconomy
 - 👯 I’m looking to deploy these skills in a professional capacity ...
-- - R :chart_with_upwards_trend:
-- EViews :bar_chart:
-- Finance :moneybag:

--->